-Students who have completed all financial aid application materials will receive an award letter detailing their eligibility for need-based grants, scholarships, and/or loan assistance.
+Students who have completed all financial aid application materials will receive an award notification through the online financial aid portal detailing their eligibility for needbased grants, scholarships, and/or loan assistance.
 You will be notified in writing of any changes in your financial aid eligibility due to a change in enrollment status.

 Financial aid is available for summer term if the student is enrolled at least half-time.
-Summer term is considered the first term of the academic year for financial aid purposes; therefore, students who wish to receive financial aid for the summer term must complete financial aid application materials for the following academic year (i.e. forms for 2017-18 to receive aid for summer 2017).
+Summer term is considered the first term of the academic year for financial aid purposes; therefore, students who wish to receive financial aid for the summer term must complete financial aid application materials for the following academic year (i.e. forms for 2018-19 to receive aid for summer 2018).